 EXCEPT FOR BREACH OF CONFIDENTIALITY OBLIGATIONS, INTELLECTUAL PROPERTY CLAIMS, GROSS NEGLIGENCE OR WILLFUL MISCONDUCT, NEITHER PARTY’S AGGREGATE LIABILITY TO THE OTHER PARTY ARISING OUT OF OR RELATED TO THIS AGREEMENT UNDER ANY LEGAL OR EQUITABLE THEORY, INCLUDING BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE), STRICT LIABILITY, AND OTHERWISE SHALL EXCEED THE TOTAL AMOUNTS PAID TO KEYFACTOR UNDER THIS AGREEMENT IN THE TWELVE (12) MONTH PERIOD PRECEDING THE EVENT GIVING RISE TO THE CLAIM.

 A. Term.
 The initial term of this Agreement begins on the Effective Date set forth in the Order Form and, unless terminated earlier pursuant to this Agreement’s express provisions, will continue in effect for the specified number of years from such date described therein (i.e., the “Initial Term”).
-The Order Form will also incorporate the terms for renewal of the Agreement that have been established and approved by the Parties.
+Upon expiration of the Initial Term of the Keyfactor Services, the Term shall automatically renew for successive periods of twelve (12) months

 - Keyfactor may terminate this Agreement, effective on written notice to Client, if Client breaches any of its obligations under Section 2 (Access and Use) or Section 4 (Confidential Information).